 Arrangements that look big on your home table may look much smaller in the front of a large church.
 Church flowers need to be large and showy, utilizing inexpensive flowers and greenery for the most impact.

 The woody branch of myrtle is tough.
-I recommend using professional pruning snips.
+I recommend using professional pruning cutters or Oasis bunch cutters.
 Florists commonly refer to these as "bunch cutters".
 They are invaluable if you are processing a lot of flowers and doing designs that incorporate woody stemmed greenery or flowers.